yetson0/digital-cv/index.md

 **University of Detroit Mercy, USA.** Architecture, Data Science.

 ## Experience
+`Nov 2023-curr`
+**Mighty-Koi** *Senior Producer.* Starting a new IP's vertical slice production, setting up roadmaps, implementation of team rules and Scrum methodologies in Jira; high level planning and daily team management.
+Creating structure and content for project wiki and GDD in Confluence.
+Devops and hardware architecture setup for Perforce and Unreal.
+Risk assesment and stakeholders raporting.

 `2022-2023`
 **Vile Monarch** *GameDev Producer.* Two years in game production and team management in distributed model.
 Produced and delivered Floodland game, prototypes and game pitches.
 Managed game localization (python and frameworks).
 Responsible for Scrum/Agile administration, Youtrack proficient.
 Set new company standards with focus on process automatization, deployed time estimation system.

 `2022-cur`
 **National Institute of Health**, *Senior Data Scientist.* Health Data analysis and research on various subjects including society risk factors.
 Cooperation with Warsaw University ICM Team on pandemic Covid-19 preparedness using agent-based modelling predictions.
 Programming using Python and Pandas, GeoPandas, Matplotlib frameworks, application frontend deployment.